jadabrenon/latin102portfolio/quiz2.md

+**Needs revisions**
+**Very nice first draft!**

 Verb synopses

-Check one verb of the first or second conjugation *other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
+Check one verb of the first or second conjugation other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
 For each verb, complete the following synopsis, and translate indicative forms as complete sentences.

 1. mitto, mittĕre, misi, missus: to send do